wh0/wh0.github.io/_posts/2018-03-18-proxycommand.md

 Well, what else have we got?
 I'd been looking at command line programs so far.
 Let's look at a terminal emulator, which I could reasonably envision myself using in connection with this ProxyCommand program.
-Surely a GUI program, with all the scrollbars and window decorations would--
+Surely a GUI program, with all the scrollbars and window decorations would---

 ![](/assets/2018/proxycommand-mem-terminal.png)